nolar/kopf/docs/walkthrough/updates.rst

 Keep in mind the PVC size can only be increased, never decreased.

-Give the operator few seconds to handle the change.
+Give the operator a few seconds to handle the change.

 Check the size of the actual PV behind the PVC, which is now increased: